mahdi-raji/learning-notes/README.md

 1. Launch **Obsidian**.
 2. Select **“Open Folder as Vault”** and choose the cloned folder.

+> **Tip:** All my themes and plugins are inside the `.My.ObsidianFile` folder.
+> If you replace Obsidian’s default `.obsidian` folder with `.My.ObsidianFile`, you will have all my themes and plugins configured exactly as in my setup.

 ## 🧭 Goals

 This vault serves multiple purposes: